-Did you know that you can get Permanent Residence (PR) in Canada after you complete your studies in the country?
+Did you know that you can get Permanent Residence (PR) in Canada after completing your studies there?
 If you meet all of the requirements for PR, you can make this wonderful country your new home.

 There are several routes you can take to make this happen.
-You can apply for the:
+You can apply for the following:

 Pathways to Getting PR After Graduation: Canadian Experience Class